claudijd/bnat/README.md

 # What is BNAT?

-BNAT (Broken NAT) is namely defined as IP communication that is being improperly nat'd to create an inoperable communications channel.
-A common example of BNAT is found in asymmetric routing where we (intentially or unintentionally) create a logical layer 3 loop in a TCP/IP session between a client and a server.
+BNAT (Broken NAT) is namely defined as IP communication that is being improperly nat'd to create an inoperable communication channel.
+A common example of BNAT is found in asymmetric routing where we (intentionally or unintentionally) create a logical layer 3 loop in a TCP/IP session between a client and a server.
 This is commonly found in complex routing scenarios or situations where mistakes are "corrected" to make something work without understanding or caring about the actual flow of traffic.

 ## Very Basic Example...

-    .1 ----SYN----> .2 (.1 is the client and starts a session w/ a syn to .2) .1 <--SYN/ACK-- .3 (.3 responds to .1 with the syn/ack)
+    .1 ----SYN-----> .2 (.1 is the client and starts a session w/ a syn to .2) .1 <--SYN/ACK--- .3 (.3 responds to .1 with the syn/ack)
+    .1 ---RST--> .3 (.1 responds to .3 with a RST)

 # Why does BNAT matter?